-If the name sounds familiar it may be for one of three reasons: he pitched with the New York Mets in part of the 2013 season, after signing as a free agent at the end of May.
-He got to throw against Tim Tebow during his showcase last season.
-And the last reason is a part of a fun trivia fact: Aardsma is listed as the very first name in the alphabetical order of all baseball players who ever played the game.
+If the name sounds familiar it may be for one of three reasons.
+He pitched with the New York Mets in parts of the 2013 season, after signing as a free agent in the end of May.
+He got to throw to Tim Tebow during his showcase for teams last season.
+And the last reason is a part of a fun trivia fact: Aardsma is listed as the very first name in alphabetical order of all baseball players who ever played the game.

 After bouncing around through several organizations from 2004-2008, Aardsma found his role as closer with the Seattle Mariners in 2009.
 From 2009-10, he racked up 69 saves, pitching to a combined 2.90 ERA, a 143 ERA+, and 9.6 strikeouts-per-nine innings.